COUNCIL ROCK SCHOOL DISTRICT

 ADMINISTRATION & BUSINESS OFFICES

-30 North Chancellor Street
+30 N. Chancellor Street

 Newtown, PA 18940

-- Who can get free OR REDUCED PRICE meals or Special MILK?
+- Who can get free OR REDUCED-PRICE meals or Special MILK?

 - All children in households receiving Supplemental Nutrition Assistance Program (SNAP) (formerly the Food Stamp Program) or Temporary Assistance for Needy Families (TANF) benefits are eligible for free meals.